 This solution includes one FlashSystem 840 that is virtualized by SAN Volume Controller, providing the performance of FlashSystem 840 capacity with the advanced functions of the SAN Volume Controller.
 This integration is used with EasyTier, with the SAN Volume Controller automatically promoting hot blocks to FlashSystem 840.
 The tiered storage solution efficiently uses FlashSystem 840 to increase performance in critical applications, and can reduce costs by migrating less critical data to less expensive media.

-Figure 4 shows an overview of this solution architecture where IBM FlashSystem 840 is virtualized by SAN Volume Controller provisioning storage space for hosts.
+Figure 3 illustrates an overview of this solution architecture where IBM FlashSystem 840 is virtualized by SAN Volume Controller provisioning storage space for hosts.
 It also demonstrates how FlashSystem 840 can work with another storage subsystem within SAN Volume Controller to provide a tiered solution.

 IBM FlashSystem 840 supports connections to Fibre Channel SANs and can be zoned to act as back-end storage for SAN Volume Controller.
 You can take advantage of the 8 Gbps FC interfaces on FlashSystem 840 that can sustain a high-demand throughput and gain the benefits of the SAN Volume Controller functions by having FlashSystem 840 as Tier 0 storage.
 This solution architecture provides nondisruptive capacity scaling in two dimensions.
 Additional FlashSystem 840 systems can be added as Tier 0 capacity to maintain high IOPS performance, as well as additional HDD storage subsystems to add capacity for the Tiered SAN Volume Controller storage pool.